 If you spend any time on frequent-flyer message boards, you’ll start to notice that the Southwest Companion Pass is one hot ticket.

 So what’s the big deal with the Southwest Companion Pass?
 Well, it allows you to designate one person to fly with you free of ticket charges for the remainder of the calendar year in which your status is earned and the entire calendar year after that.
-You’ll still be on the hook for taxes and fees for Companion Pass flights, from $5.60 per one-way flight, but that’s still a pretty incredible deal.
+You’ll still be on the hook for taxes and fees for Companion Pass flights, but that’s still a pretty incredible deal.

 How much are Southwest Rapid Rewards® points worth?